pablonietopareja/pablonietopareja/README.md

 I am a Robotics and Industrial Engineer focused on **industrial robotics, autonomous systems, robot simulation and intelligent automation**.

-My work combines robotics, software and industrial automation to develop and evaluate real-world engineering solutions, from **ABB RobotStudio and PLC-integrated automation cells** to **autonomous mobile robot navigation and intelligent robot scheduling**.
+My work combines robotics, software and industrial automation to develop and evaluate real-world engineering solutions, from **ABB RobotStudio and PLC-integrated automation cells** to **autonomous mobile robot navigation, deep reinforcement learning and intelligent robot scheduling**.

 ---